ASP-WAF/FireWall/Samples/HoneyPot.md

 ````
 The above code assumes that you are using the FireWall from NuGet package [Walter.Web.FireWall](https://www.nuget.org/packages/Walter.Web.FireWall/).
-If you are using any of the services that you are monitoring then then map the default ports to custom ports on your router there are 2 steps for this:
+If you are using any of the services that you are monitoring then map the default ports to custom ports on your router there are 2 steps for this:
 1. Map the custom port on the router, an example map 222 to port 22
 2. Use port 222 to connect using SSH

-Please note that a lot attackers are looking for victims using port scanners to target venerable IP addresses before attacking a system.
+Please note that a lot of attackers are looking for victims using port scanners to target venerable IP addresses before attacking a system.
 You can [have a look here](https://www.asp-waf.com/Reporting) and see how these attacks are being executed.